txomon/python-tutorial/README.md

 - Create a directory to hold all our code.
 Having projects in the desktop is handy, but code ends up getting mixed with downloads and what not, and that gets unmanageable quickly.
 Here there are a few approaches:
   - Directory in the root called "projects" or "code" (`/projects/`)
   - Directory in HOME (`/home/javier/projects/`), supposing the path doesn't contain any space, called "projects" or "code"
-  - Same thing as before, but organising the code in subfolders (per project for example)
+  - Same thing as before, but organising the code in subdirectories (per project for example)

 ## Creating a python project